-The Plan has received a determination letter from the Internal Revenue Service dated October 28, 2013, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code ("the Code") and, therefore, the related trust is exempt from taxation.
+The Plan has received a determination letter from the Internal Revenue Service dated March 30, 2017, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code ("the Code") and the related trust is exempt from taxation.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The Plan administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, believes that the Plan is qualified and the related trust is tax exempt.
+The Plan has been amended since receiving the determination letter.
+The Plan administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and believes that the Plan is qualified and the related trust is tax exempt.

 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015 and 2014, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan Administrator has analyzed the tax positions taken by the Plan and has concluded that as of December 31, 2017 and 2016, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing authorities; however, there are currently no audits for any tax periods in progress.
 The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2011.